maecapozzi/github-clone-suspense/README.md

-A demo of Suspense.lazy in a Github clone.
+A demo of React.lazy in a Github clone.